 The annual Day of Remembrance memorial honored the 14 people, including the five College of Natural Science alumni, who were among the San Bernardino County Department of Public Health employees killed on Dec.
 2, 2015.

 The community on and off campus are remembered those lost in the Dec.
 15, 2015, mass shooting at the Inland Regional Center in San Bernardino.
 Of the 14 people who died that day, five were graduates of Cal State San Bernardino.

-Fourteen people died that day – five of them CSUSB alumni – and all were remembered during a memorial service at the university’s Peace Garden.
+Fourteen people died in a mass shooting in San Bernardino on Dec.
+2, 2015 – five of them CSUSB alumni – and all will be remembered during a memorial service at the university’s Peace Garden on Thursday, Dec.
+2.

 Brian Levin (criminal justice) discussed the latest FBI hate crime report and Kimberly Collins (public administration) was quoted in an article about the Leonard Transportation Center receiving a grant from the San Manuel Band of Mission Indians to support the Pathways to Logistics program.